Anatomy of Gray: Plot synopsis

-The play starts with a prologue, in which June Muldoon explains that the town of Gray, Indiana is a very boring place.
-She says that the play will chronicle her story, and the first chapter is started.
+June Muldoon—a young girl of 15—addresses the audience, explaining that she may be among the most "interesting people you will ever meet", which is overshadowed by her residence in the town of Gray, Indiana, "the most boring place in the world."
+Various members of the cast enter and share their life experiences within Gray before June explains that the play chronicles her story, beginning "chapter one".

 The play then shifts to the funeral service of Adam Muldoon, June's late father and dedicated town farmer.
-After feeling immense grief at her father's loss, and seeing her mother's endless sorrow, June writes a letter to God in which she wishes for her town to receive a doctor, so that "nobody will ever die again."
+Feeling immense grief at her father's loss and her mother's endless sorrow, June writes a letter to God in which she wishes for her town to receive a doctor, so that "nobody will ever die again."
+Soon after, a massive storm and tornado causes a man in a balloon to crash near the town.
+He is rescued by June, who nearly drowns before he performs life-saving CPR.
+He is revealed to be a doctor named Galen P. Gray, a fact which June is immensely excited by.

-Later, a massive storm, followed by a tornado, causes a man in a balloon to crash near the town.
-Rescued by June and the townspeople, he is revealed to be a doctor named Galen P. Gray, a fact which June is immensely excited by.
+The townspeople, now with a relatively qualified—and good looking—doctor, start seeing him for all of their ailments, both self-induced and not.
+Despite Gray's ironic aversion to blood and a tendency to pass out at the sight of it, he is quite helpful, issuing several diagnoses of their ailments and astounding the townspeople—all but Pastor Phineas Wingfield, who distrusts his methods and believes his profession to be "devilish".

-The townspeople, now with a relatively qualified doctor, start seeing him for all of their ailments.
-Despite Gray's ironic aversion to blood, he is quite helpful to the townspeople.
-Many of the largely uneducated citizens of Gray both look up to and misunderstand the doctor, creating many humorous situations.
-The doctor issues several diagnoses of their ailments and the townspeople are astounded by the doctor's intellect.
 June develops a crush on Gray and takes it upon herself to be his personal assistant.
-In the meantime, Gray falls in love with Rebekah Muldoon, June's mother, who is revealed to be pregnant with her late husband's daughter.
-Rebekah begs Gray for an abortion, but he refuses, liking her and her child too much to be able to bring himself to do it.
+In the meantime, Gray falls in love with Rebekah Muldoon, June's mother, who is pregnant with her late husband's daughter.
+After discovering him in the town's graveyard saying Kaddish, Rebekah begs Gray for an abortion, but he refuses, liking her and her child too much to be able to bring himself to do it.

-Gray begins to notice strange marks on certain townspeople, and soon those who are "marked" start becoming ill and even dying.
+Gray begins to notice strange marks on certain townspeople, and soon those who are "marked" start becoming ill and dying.
+Over time, the sickness begins to worsen, and the majority of the population of Gray begin to die.
 Blaming the doctor for the appearance of the plague, Pastor Wingfield and a mob of other citizens attempt to chase Gray out of the town, but are stopped by June and the fact that the Pastor is suffering severely from kidney stones.
-Under the doctor's instruction, June manages to operate on the Pastor and save his life, causing the townspeople to soften up to the doctor.
+Under Galen's instruction, June manages to operate on the Pastor and save his life, causing the townspeople to soften up to the doctor.